mabel-dev/opteryx/README.md

 **Time Travel**

 Designed for data analytics in environments where decisions need to be replayable, Opteryx allows you to query data as at a point in time in the past to replay decision algorithms against facts as they were known in the past. _(data must be structured to enable temporal queries)_

+**Schema Evolution**

+Changes to schemas and paritioning can be made without requiring any existing data to be updated. _(data types can only be changed to compatitble types)_

 ## How Can I Contribute?